Quotes Database

 E (19)

-Edgar Allan Poe (1809-1849) was an American writer known for macabre short stories and poems who is generally considered one of the greats of American literature.
-He had long-lasting influence on detective stories, science fiction, and horror.
+Edgar Allan Poe (1809-1849) was an American writer.
+He is is generally considered one of the greats of American literature, and is most well known for macabre tales.
+He had long-lasting influence on science fiction and horror.

 • Edmund Burke 15

 Edmund Burke (1729-1797) was an Irish-born British writer, politician, and philosopher who served as a member of Parliament from 1765 to 1795.
-He favored Catholic emancipation, sympathized with the American revolution, and was an early conservative.
+He favored Catholic emancipation and sympathized with the American revolution.

 • Edward Bernays 10

-Edward Bernays (1891-1995) was an Austrian-born American writer and public relations innovator who created highly effective "P.R." campaigns for businesses.
-He wrote several influential books about influence, propaganda, and mass psychology.
+Edward Bernays (1891-1995) was an Austrian-born American writer and public relations innovator.
+He created highly effective P.R. campaigns for businesses and wrote books about influence, propaganda, and mass psychology.

 Elbert Hubbard (1856-1915) was an American writer, artist, satirist, and philosopher.
 He is known for social critique and humorous truisms.